benmcevoy/Rss/README.md

 # Client
-requires node installed for the react jsx support i cannot remember how to build this, i presume `npm build`
+requires node installed for the react jsx support i cannot remember how to build this, i presume `npm run build`